sybrew/the-seo-framework/readme.txt

 	* When you upgrade from TSF v3.2.4 or below, you'll now maintain the dash (now called hyphen) title-separator option.
 * **Deprecated:**
 	* The social profile links fields are deprecated.
 They will be removed from sight when you leave them empty.
 [Learn more](https://github.com/sybrew/the-seo-framework/issues/498).
+* **Removed:**
+	* Caching of the JSON-LD scripts and all related options, it wasn't helping anyone, and it'll be redundant when we'll introduce HTML breadcrumbs.
 * **Other:**
 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.
 * **Fixed:**